Redefining offshore pipelay and subsea construction

 The curvature of the upper section of the pipeline (overbend) is controlled by a stinger, a steel structure with rollers protruding from the end of the firing line to prevent buckling of the pipe.
 The curvature in the lower section of the pipeline (sagbend) is controlled by pipe tensioners, caterpillar tracks that grip the pipe.
 The amount of tension is one of the most important factors in the capabilities of an S-lay vessel.

-From offshore pipelaying to installing and removing offshore structures, Allseas excels in the design and execution of large and complex offshore projects worldwide.
+From subsea pipelay to the installation and removal of offshore structures, Allseas excels in the design and execution of large and complex offshore projects worldwide.
 Activities include design, engineering, procurement, fabrication and project management.